fbpx

 SEO

-SEO is something you do one website at a time.
 Most work centers around improving the on-page and off-page factors that search engines use to rank websites, with the goal of Google viewing your site as the best (or most trustworthy) answer to a searcher’s question.

 ORM

-ORM targets all the results on your SERPs, displacing negative or misleading items and replacing them with positive content.
-Because search results that contain competing messages can weaken the online image you are trying to project, you want to shift these results to the lowest possible spot—and ideally, off the page entirely, where they are effectively invisible to most searchers.
-The goal is to populate the search results with items that help you make the best possible first impression online.
+ORM targets all the results on your SERPs, displacing negative mentions or misleading items and replacing them with positive content.
+This is because search results that contain competing messages can weaken the online image you are trying to project.

 Going viral